wei-xu/ijust/README.md

 - locate to exact checkin activities when clicking calendar
 - [done] color picker for new check in buttons
 - [done] calendar mark up with checked-in activities
-- deletion button in detail page
+- [done] deletion button in detail page
 - delete activity by swiping left
 - taking notes when checking in
 - “manage" button in main page